Frozen in time

 What would you do if hundreds of people around you simply froze in their steps?
 This inspiring idea was explored by Improve Elsewhere in one of the busiest places in New York.

-Grand Central Station is one of my favorite places in The City with people everywhere, and I would love to have been there that day.
+Grand Central Station is one of my favorite places in NYC with people everywhere, and I would love to have been there on that day.
 Here is the original meme:

 The normal commuters are very puzzled, notice the man who actually push one of the frozen to search for life-signs, and also the driver who can’t move his car.